|

 Democratic State Sen. Joe Neal, left,will face first-term

-Republican Gov. Kenny Guinn in the November 2002 general election.
+Republican Gov. Kenny Guinn in the November 2002 general election. | Neal becomes the

 first African-American to advance to a Nevada gubernatorial general election